jayelm/gisting/README.md

 - You can use either the [PyTorch default profiler](https://pytorch.org/docs/stable/profiler.html) or the [DeepSpeed FLOPs profiler](https://www.deepspeed.ai/tutorials/flops-profiler/) by setting `training.benchmarking_profiler`.
 Paper uses PyTorch default profiler.
 - `do_benchmarking_sanity_checks=true` activates gist caching sanity checking, where we verify that model outputs and decodes are same with and without gist caching.

+> [!NOTE]
-> **Note**: For the larger models, we actually found that we would often fail gist sanity checks due to floating point errors.
+> For the larger models, we actually found that we would often fail gist sanity checks due to floating point errors.
 If you run the larger models with sanity checking on, you will find some torch assertion errors where 99% of the model states are identical, except for one value here or there.

+> [!NOTE]
-> **Note**: We did not heavily optimize the gist caching implementation, so wall clock speedups (especially CPU times) are likely small or even non-existent due to the increased Python logic for gist caching.
+> We did not heavily optimize the gist caching implementation, so wall clock speedups (especially CPU times) are likely small or even non-existent due to the increased Python logic for gist caching.
 The main point of the gist caching implementation in this paper is to show it can be done and sanity check that the attention masking during training works for such caching behavior at inference time.
 The biggest gains from gist caching are likely to be achieved using custom, lower-level implementations of gist caching that optimize for inference latency.

 Like the other sections, the benchmarking results used in the paper are available in the `data/benchmarking` folder.
 See `data/README.md` for more details.